clasqm/yabasiclibs/clasquinator/README.md

 + *screenheight*
 + *screenwidth*

+## External utilities required

+I didn't quite manage to get away with writing this library without making *any* system calls.
+You will need the following commands to be installed on your system.

++ Linux
+    + ls
+    + grep
+    + pwd
+    + cut
++ Windows
+    + echo
+    + cd
+    + dir

+If you don't have these, your system is broken and you really, really need to reinstall your operating system.
+So I'm not going to worry about it.

 ## Routines available:

 This library poaches as many ideas as possible from the other four dialog-providing libraries, but there is not 100% compatibility here, so we will not divide things into Common and Clasquinator-specific sections.